BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/02_1_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md

 Note, there may be ways to reduce both costs.

 * For the setups we suggest as **Linode 4GB**, you may be able to reduce that to a Linode 2GB.
 Some versions of Bitcoin Core have worked well at that size, some have occasionally run out of memory and then recovered, and some have continuously run out of memory.
 Remember to up that swap space to maximize the odds of this working.
 Use at your own risk.
 * For the Unpruned Mainnet, which we suggest as a **Linode 64GB**, you can probably get by with a Linode 4GB, but add [Block Storage](https://cloud.linode.com/volumes/create) sufficient to store the blockchain.
 This is certainly a better long-term solution since the Bitcoin blockchain's storage requirements continuously increase if you don't prune, while the CPU requirements don't (or don't to the same degree).
 A 750 GibiByte storage would be $75 a month, which combined with a Linode 4GB is $95 a month, instead of $384, and more importantly you can keep growing it.
-We don't fully document this setup for two reasons (1) we don't suggest the unpruned mainnet setup, and so we suspect it's a much less common setup; and (2) we haven't tested how Linodes volumes compare to their intrinic SSDs for performance and usage.
-But there's full documentation on the Block Storage page.
+We don't fully document this setup for two reasons (1) we don't suggest the unpruned mainnet setup, and so we suspect it's a much less common setup, particularly for this course; and (2) we haven't tested how Linodes volumes compare to their intrinic SSDs for performance and usage.
+But there's full documentation on the [Block Storage page](https://cloud.linode.com/volumes).
 You'd need to set up the Linode, run its stackscript, but then interrupt it to move the blockchain storage over to a newly commissioned volume before continuing.

 If you are running a deployment that will be transacting real Bitcoins, you may want to alternatively consider a Dedicated-CPU Linode, which tends to run 50% more expensive than the Shared-CPU Linode.
 We've generally found the Shared CPUs to be entirely sufficient, but for a wide deployment, you may wish to consider higher levels of reliability.